 My first book 'Regulating Women: Policymaking and Practice in the UK' was published in February 2016 and critiques the legislative approach to abortion, prostitution, porn and rape in the UK.
-As part of the Public Health Policy Reserach Series with Palgrave, my current project, titled 'Analysing Gender in Health Policy: Women, the Woman and the Politics of Fertility', considers government decision making around themes such as sex education in schools and access to fertility treatments, and will be published in late 2017.
+As part of the Public Health Policy Reserach Series with Palgrave, my current project, titled 'Analysing Gender in Health Policy: The Politics of Sex and Reproduction', considers government decision making around themes such as sex education in schools and access to assisted reproductive technologies, and will be published later this year.

 Throughout my postgraduate study and early postdoctoral career, I have taught on a number of undergraduate modules providing me with a great insight into the array of subjects tackled by our students.
 Since moving into a full lecturing position, I now convene the modules 'Public Policy and Administration' and 'Women in the Criminal Justice System', at Level 2 and Level 3 respectively, and the MPA's 'Applied Studies'.
 I thoroughly enjoy teaching and was honoured to receive a Guild Teaching Award for Best Supervisor in 2015.

-In addition to these teaching resposnibilities, I am delighted to have also assumed the position of Academic Lead for 'Widening Particpation' for the College until 2016.
-In such role I relished the freedom to be able to design and deliver such events as our annual 'PPE Residential Summer School' and 'Civic Literacy Project': a primary school based intiative encouraging different forms of community engagement:
+In addition to these teaching resposnibilities, I am delighted to have also assumed the position of Academic Lead for 'Widening Participation' for the College until 2016.
+In such role I relished the freedom to be able to design and deliver such events as our annual 'PPE Residential Summer School' and 'Civic Literacy Project': a primary school based initiative encouraging different forms of community engagement: